Kadhal Kottai: Remakes

+Kadhal Kottai was remade in Kannada as Yaare Neenu Cheluve (1998), in Bengali as Hothat Brishti (1998), and in Hindi by the same director as Sirf Tum (1999).
+A Malayalam remake was planned by Mohan Paiyanur in early 1998, but the project eventually did not materialise.

 Legacy

 Kadhal Kottai is considered a cult film and a landmark in Tamil cinema diverging from traditional romantic films of the time.
 This film has been included in the book Pride of Tamil Cinema written by G. Dhananjayan, which covers films between 1931 and 2013 that have earned national and international recognition.
 Dhananjayan wrote, "Kadhal Kottai is a trendsetting film which breathed new life into Tamil cinema and paved the way for revival of love themes in a big way".
 According to The Times of India the film hits the top list of romantic films made in Tamil cinema.
 The film also hit the list of top romantic films of Tamil magazines Ananda Vikatan and Dinamani.
 The film is considered one of the blockbuster films in the career of Ajith Kumar.
+Vijay's dance in the song "Kavalai Padathe Sagothara" also gained popularity.
 The film was released as a novel in 2010 under the same name.
-In the 2021 film Master, a reference is made about the film when Vijay talks to Malavika Mohanan.
+Some of the romantic scenes from the film were imitated by Vimal (Santhanam) and Aarthi's characters in Malai Malai (2009).
+In the 2021 film Master, a reference is made about the film when JD (Vijay) talks to Charu (Malavika Mohanan).